nycmeshnet/nycmesh.net/content/faq/index.md

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>

-### <a name="cost"></a>How much does it cost to join?
+### <a name="cost"></a>Is there a cost to join?

-There is no fee to join NYC Mesh but you will need to pay for the required networking equipment to get connected.
+There is no cost to join or use NYC Mesh -- we believe EVERYONE should be able to connect online.
+That said, the equipment we use to connect you and your neighbors does cost money and we ask that everyone who has the financial means to contribute do so, which allows us to invest in expanding the network and connecting more New Yorkers.

-If you do a DIY install, you can purchase and install this equipment on your own.
-(We can still help you determine what equipment will be best for your specific location.)
+If you do a DIY install, you can purchase and install the equipment on your own.
+(We can still help you determine what equipment will be best for your specific location and lend assistance in the #diy-install-support channel of our [Slack](https:/slack.nycmesh.net).

-If you choose a volunteer-led install, we charge the following rate per apartment:
+If you you’re able to contribute, we suggest the following to help cover our costs:

-**Average Equipment Cost:** \$240
+**Average Equipment Cost**: \$240 (the actual cost of the equipment!)
-**Install Leader Expenses:** \$50
+**Install Leader Expenses**: \$50
-**Total:** \$290
+**Total**: \$290

-If you cannot afford the full price, we offer a lower price (subsidized by other members):
+If you’re unable to cover the full cost of equipment, we encourage you to contribute the below, which is subsidized through the contributions of your fellow NYC Mesh members:

-**Subsidized Equipment Cost:** \$110
+**Subsidized Equipment Cost**: \$110
-**Install Leader Expenses:** \$50
+**Install Leader Expenses**: \$50
-**Total:** \$160
+**Total**: \$160

+NYC Mesh believes that the Internet is for everyone.
+If the above suggested donations are too much for you to afford, please let us know at help@nycmesh.net and we’ll get you connected nonetheless.

-If we are not able to connect you, you do not need to pay the parts and equipment fee and you can decide whether or not you want to pay the labor fee.
+If we are not able to connect you for any reason, there is no suggested donation though it’s not bad policy to thank (or tip) the volunteer who schlepped a bunch of equipment across town.

-If you can afford it, we also recommend that you pay a recurring monthly donation of $20, $30 or \$50.
+If you can afford it, we also recommend that you set up  a recurring monthly donation of $20, $30, $50, $60.
 We rely on these donations to maintain and expand our network.

-Here is our ["rate card"](../rate-card) for more details.
+We are all volunteers to 100% of these contributions go to building and maintaining the network.

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>